Felix Hull, MD

 SIGS Facilitator Clinical and Applied Science Education

-Since joining UIWSOM, Dr. Hull has become a faculty mentor for the Mission San Jose Collegium, a UIW Certified FLIGHT Mentor for the UIW School for Health Professions and the School of Osteopathic Medicine, and received Level 1 certification in Compassionate Integrity Training from the UIW Mission & Ministry and the Center for Compassion, Integrity, and Secular Ethics at Life University.
-He also serves as mentor for numerous SOM students, especially several interested in OB/GYN.
+Since joining UIWSOM, Dr. Hull has become a Faculty Mentor for the Mission San Jose Collegium, a UIW Certified FLIGHT Mentor for the UIW School for Health Professions and the School of Osteopathic Medicine, and received Level 1 certification in Compassionate Integrity Training from the UIW Mission & Ministry and the Center for Compassion, Integrity, and Secular Ethics at Life University.
+He mentors many UIW SOM students, especially several interested in OB/GYN.

-In 2015, Dr. Hull received the Texas Medical Association’s 2015 Silver-Level award for “Excellence in Academic Medicine” from the TMA’s Council on Medical Education and the Subcommittee for Academic Physicians.
-The award recognized his “commitment to academic medicine in teaching and service to organized medicine” while he was a preceptor and clinical assistant professor at the University of Texas Medical Branch at Galveston’s Obstetrics and Gynecology department.
+In 2015, Dr. Hull received the Texas Medical Association’s 2015 Silver-Level award for “Excellence in Academic Medicine”.
+The award was from the TMA’s Council on Medical Education and the Subcommittee for Academic Physicians.
+The award recognized his “commitment to academic medicine in teaching and service to organized medicine” while he was a senior medical student preceptor and Clinical Assistant Professor at the University of Texas Medical Branch at Galveston’s Obstetrics and Gynecology department.

 For eighteen years, Dr. Hull served as representative for the Texas Association of Obstetricians and Gynecologists, and the Texas Section of the American College of Obstetricians and Gynecologists, to both the Inter-Specialty Society Committee of the Texas Medical Association and the TMA House of Delegates.
-Dr. Hull served on numerous committees in the Travis County Medical Society and at the St. David’s Medical Center in Austin.
-He served four years as chair of the St. David’s Medical Center OB/GYN department and four years on the Medical Executive Committee.
+Dr. Hull served on numerous committees at the Texas Medical Association, the Travis County Medical Society and at the St. David’s Medical Center in Austin.
+He served four years as chair of the St. David’s Medical Center’s Obstetrics & Gynecology department and four years on the Medical Executive Committee.

-He attended Baylor College of Medicine in Houston for medical school and his Obstetrics and Gynecology residency.
+He graduated medical school at Baylor College of Medicine in the Texas Medical Center.
+He completed his Obstetrics and Gynecology residency at the Baylor College of Medicine hospitals in Houston.
 After residency completion, Dr. Hull moved to Austin and established his private practice.
-He delivered more than 9,300 babies during his private practice career.
+He started his medical teaching career soon thereafter.
+He really enjoyed Obstetrics and delivered more than 9,300 babies during his private practice career.